smartflutist661/rfantasy-bingo-stats/src/rfantasy_bingo_stats/bingo_data/bingo_2024/bingo_stats_rough_draft.md

 A "misspelling" for the purposes of these statistics is any book (title/author combination) that does not match the version used as the canonical version during cleaning.
-There were a total of 5899 misspellings.
+There were a total of 7980 misspellings.
 (Note that this does not include short stories.)

 The books with the most variation in title or author spellings were:

 - **The Adventures of Amina al-Sirafi** by Shannon Chakraborty, with 37 variations
-- **This is How You Lose the Time War** by Amal El-Mohtar, Max Gladstone, with 27 variations
+- **This is How You Lose the Time War** by Amal El-Mohtar, Max Gladstone, with 34 variations
-- **Blood Over Bright Haven** by M.L.
-Wang, with 22 variations
+- TIE: **Never Whistle at Night** by Shane Hawk, Theodore C. Van Alst Jr. and **Blood Over Bright Haven** by M.L.
+Wang, with 22 variations each
-- **Chain-Gang All-Stars** by Nana Kwame Adjei-Brenyah, with 20 variations
+- **Emily Wilde's Encyclopaedia of Faeries** by Heather Fawcett, with 21 variations
-- **Emily Wilde's Encyclopaedia of Faeries** by Heather Fawcett, with 19 variations
+- TIE: **Chain-Gang All-Stars** by Nana Kwame Adjei-Brenyah and **Monstress** by Marjorie M. Liu, Sana Takeda, with 20 variations each
-- **Never Whistle at Night** by Shane Hawk, Theodore C. Van Alst Jr., with 18 variations
+- **Dungeon Crawler Carl** by Matt Dinniman, with 18 variations
-- TIE: **Vita Nostra** by Marina Dyachenko, Sergey Dyachenko and **The Long Way to a Small, Angry Planet** by Becky Chambers and **Someone You Can Build a Nest In** by John Wiswell and **Dungeon Crawler Carl** by Matt Dinniman, with 17 variations each
+- TIE: **Vita Nostra** by Marina Dyachenko, Sergey Dyachenko and **The Long Way to a Small, Angry Planet** by Becky Chambers and **Someone You Can Build a Nest In** by John Wiswell, with 17 variations each
 - TIE: **Bookshops & Bonedust** by Travis Baldree and **DallerGut Dream Department Store** by Lee Mi-ye, with 16 variations each
-- **Monstress** by Marjorie M. Liu, Sana Takeda, with 15 variations
+- **Legends & Lattes** by Travis Baldree, with 15 variations
-- **The Sword of Kaigen** by M.L.
-Wang, with 14 variations
+- TIE: **The Sword of Kaigen** by M.L.
+Wang and **Mother of Learning** by Domagoj Kurmaić, with 14 variations each

 What makes a book hard to "spell" correctly?